dlcs/protagonist/docs/rfcs/022-stub-assets.md

 }
 ```

-or, using example from IIIF-Presentation RFC-0006, for a range:
+or, using an example from IIIF-Presentation RFC-0006, for a range:

 ```json
 {